 This damage happens slowly, and symptoms can take many years to show up.
 The process starts before a child turns 2, and by the teenage years, blood starts to flow the opposite way through the hole in the heart and oxygen levels drop.
 Health problems start in the teens and 20s.

-He may also take a sample of your blood to see if you have more red blood cells than normal.
+They may also take a sample of your blood to see if you have more red blood cells than normal.
 They're the part of your blood that carries oxygen.
 When your body doesn't get enough oxygen, it makes extra red blood cells.

 Your doctor can confirm that you have Eisenmenger syndrome with a chest X-ray or echocardiogram, which can show if there are holes between the chambers.
-He might also suggest an electrocardiogram (EKG), which checks for problems with the electrical activity of your heart.
+They might also suggest an electrocardiogram (EKG), which checks for problems with the electrical activity of your heart.